2013 BootCamp Speakers

 A team of highly experienced leaders lead BootCamp sessions in the focus areas of mission, board governance, leadership style and capabilities, strategic management, financial management and planning, resource development, and legal and ethical issues.
-Additional professionals will contribute to the "Dinner with Foundation Panel."
+Additional professionals will contribute to the Thursday afternoon "Resource Development Panel."

 Robert B. Acton, J.D.